 If you select this option, your feed will not be listed in the public feed gallery and only people who have been given the URL or QR code can subscribe.
 The advantages of this mid-level of privacy is that it often provides sufficient privacy for most feeds but is really simple to manage from an admin perspective.

 It does make it harder for potential subscribers to find your feed, however, and relies on them being given the URL code.
 You also can’t stop people sharing the URL code with people you wouldn’t necessarily want them to.
 There is also no way to revoke access once somebody has subscribed to your feed.

-These are fairly new on PrayerMate and require PrayerMate users to sign in to the app and receive explicit approval before they can access your feed.
+These require PrayerMate users to sign in to the app and receive explicit approval before they can access your feed.
 This is useful for those prayer feeds that contain sensitive or personal information, such as mission organisations working in countries hostile to the Christian faith.
 Secure feeds give you complete control over who is permitted to see your prayer content.